Why Use Golang for Your Next Project?

 On the other hand, there’s something to sacrifice for every language.

-But this is why Go is a good recommendation for late-stage startups who know what they’re doing and already have some footing.
+But this is why Go is a good recommendation for late-stage startups that know what they’re doing and already have some footing.

 At this stage, businesses are struggling with bottlenecks and finicky back-ends, making Go a good choice.